jaivinraj/project-dolphin/README.md

 2. Cross-reference against currently processed properties to minimise computation
 3. Geocode properties
 4. Convert to bng coordinates for measurements in metres
+5. Finds closest of each type of point of interest (POI) eg. tube stations, parks
+6. Finds distances to these POIs along the road network

 ### 3.2.
 Still to be refactored from previous version